muazkashif/Mini-Amazon/README.md

 If you are running a local Vagrant VM, to view the app in your browser, you simply need to visit [http://localhost:5000/](http://localhost:5000/).
 If you are running a Google VM, you will need to point your browser to `http://vm_external_ip_addr:5000/`, where `vm_external_ip_addr` is the external IP address of your Google VM.

-To stop your website, simply press <kbd>Ctrl</kbd><kbd>C</kbd> in the VM shell where flask is running.
+To stop the website, simply press <kbd>Ctrl</kbd><kbd>C</kbd> in the VM shell where flask is running.
 You can then deactivate the environment using
 ```
 deactiviate
 ```

+## Features of the Website

+The website comes with all the basic functionalities of an Amazon-like ecommerce website:
+* Users can register and log in with unique credentials and also change their personal info.
+* Users can browse an array of products and add to their cart or save for later.
+* Users can also easily become sellers to advertize and sell their own products.
+* Users have a balance that they can top up to buy products or cash out; they can also

 ## Working with the Database

-Your Flask server interacts with a PostgreSQL database called `amazon` behind the scene.
-As part of the installation procedure above, this database has been created automatically for you.
 You can access the database directly by running the command `psql amazon` in your VM.

 For debugging, you can access the database while the Flask server is running.